If you think all chili seasoning packet mixes are the same…

 Durkee Original Chili Seasoning Mix

-Each chili was judged by nine individual tasters, who provided a numerical rating and optional comments.
+Nine individual tasters judged each chili, who provided a numerical rating and optional comments.
 The ratings were added and then averaged.
 From worst to first, here are the final results:

 5th Place (last): Mrs. Dash Salt-Free Chili Seasoning Mix – Final Score = 1.5 out of 5